Sexual selection: Darwin, Wallace, and Poulton

 These views were to some extent opposed by Alfred Russel Wallace, mostly after Darwin's death.
 He accepted that sexual selection could occur, but argued that it was a relatively weak form of selection.
 He argued that male–male competitions were forms of natural selection, but that the "drab" peahen's coloration is itself adaptive as camouflage.
 In his opinion, ascribing mate choice to females was attributing the ability to judge standards of beauty to animals (such as beetles) far too cognitively undeveloped to be capable of aesthetic feeling.

-Sexual selection protected flour beetles from extinction in a ten-year experiment.

-Darwin's ideas on sexual selection were met with scepticism by his contemporaries and not considered of great importance, until in the 1930s biologists decided to include sexual selection as a mode of natural selection.
-Only in the 21st century have they become more important in biology; the theory is now seen as generally applicable and analogous to natural selection.
-A ten-year study, experimentally varying sexual selection on flour beetles with other factors held constant, showed that sexual selection protected even an inbred population against extinction.
+Darwin placed far more emphasis on sexual selection as a driver of evolution than any of his contemporaries.
+The concept of sexual selection and mate choice was highly ideologically unpalatable to many Victorians due to their implications for human, particularly female, sexuality.
+Additionally, taxa such as insects were not considered intelligent enough to have an aesthetic sense and be able to perform mate choices based on small differences in display organs.